 This will allow you to enter a password to protect the document.

 Next, type and confirm a password that will open the document.
-You must remember this password, as there’s no possible way to open it without it.
+It would be best to remember this password, as there’s no possible way to open it without it.

 LibreOffice tries to warn you that: